SAFETY NET CONTEST - CATCH THE SPLASH

 You can win:

-respective legal guardian) agree that the personal data provided during the competition, photos of the participants at the research day and their samples may be published free of charge and without restriction by TU Bergakademie Freiberg, its partners and in the press for the purposes of organising the competition and for press and public relations work (including the Internet and social media).
+** By participating in the student competition, the participants (in the case of minors, the respective legal guardians) agree that the information provided in the competition about personal data, photos of the participants at the research day and their samples may be used for the purposes of organising the competition and for press and public relations work (including internet and social media) by TU Bergakademie Freiberg. (incl. internet and social media) by TU Bergakademie Freiberg, its partners and in the press free of charge and without restriction.
 This consent can be revoked at any time with effect for the future at carina [dot] petzold [at] imf [dot] tu-freiberg [dot] de

 Contact us